A Trace Of You

 Election Interference

-Election Interference is a documentation of defaced campaign posters from the current Romanian presidential elections (2025).
-The candidates pictured are those now vying for power in the wake of Călin Georgescu’s disqualification over confirmed Russian interference.
-The vandalised faces are a visceral response - part satire, part protest.
+Election Interference is a document of defaced election posters from the Romanian presidential elections (2025).
+The candidates themselves were running after Călin Georgescu's disqualification for verified Russian interference.
+The defaced faces are a spontaneous response - equal parts satire, equal parts protest.

 Faint Transmission

-Faint Transmission draws on the beliefs of the Aetherius Society, a UFO religion founded in 1955 by George King, who claimed to receive telepathic messages from extraterrestrials.
-The group continues to perform rituals on Brown Willy, a Cornish hill they regard as a point of contact.
-Reimagining that landscape as a signal, the series employs a visual language shaped by early space imaging.
-The project transforms the ordinary into the unfamiliar, rendering Brown Willy as remote and indistinct, like transmissions from another place that suggest the tenuous nature of distant contact.
+Faint Transmission draws on the beliefs of the Aetherius Society, a UFO religion founded in 1955 by George King, who claimed to have received telepathic messages from extraterrestrial beings.
+The group continues to perform rituals on Brown Willy, a Cornish hill which they believe is a point of contact.
+Reimagining the landscape as a signal, the series employs an iconography drawn from early space imaging.
+The work translates the ordinary into the alien, rendering Brown Willy remote and indefinite, like messages from afar that suggest the tenuousness of distant communication.

 Transit